CAIDA/corsaro3/docker/rsdos2-ascii/README.md

 corsaro format into a simple ASCII CSV format that does not require the corsaro2 libraries to read and process.

+NOTE: the `initial_packet` field from the corsaro format is NOT included in the resulting ASCII CSV -- if required, users will need to look this up either in the corsaro2 file or in the saved pcap from the same time period.

 ## Build Instructions

 To build the Docker image for this container, simply run: